hsospedra/Project2_Stark/README.md

 - Cleaned datasets and addressed missing or inconsistent values.
 - Merged datasets required for analysis.
 - Analyzed client demographics to identify primary users of the process.
-- Compared client age groups and tenure (new vs long-standing clients).
+- Compared client age groups and tenure.
 - Conducted initial client behavior analysis.

 ---